 With days leading up to the biggest moments of his football journey, Fox doesn’t know what to expect.
 “I wonder about where I’m going to go.
 I don’t really know,” Fox said, “Hopefully I get drafted, but if not it sounds like I’m going to get an opportunity [as a free agent].”

 Few punters have more ability than Jack Fox, but he’s made it his mission to ensure no one outworks him.
-So far the results speak for themselves.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+So far the results speak for themselves.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.